 Handling with Caution

 It’s important to note that handling jumping spiders without proper knowledge and experience is not recommended.
 Their delicate nature makes them susceptible to injury if mishandled.
-Moreover, it’s crucial to maintain a safe distance from these creatures unless you have extensive experience in handling them.
+Moreover, it’s crucial to maintain a safe distance from these creatures unless you have extensive experience handling them.
 For those interested in handling jumping spiders, seeking guidance from experts or professionals is highly advisable.

 Hygiene Practices